- Books, Literature, and Writing»

 The arguments above illustrate the problematic nature of Socrates claim to know nothing in light of the argument in which he makes it.
 There are, however, still two other points of view, which have been alluded to already, that may shed even more light on the impossibility of Socrates claim.
 The first is the contradictory nature of the phrase, the only thing I know is that “I know nothing”.
 This nature is best illustrated by pondering the following statement: Every thing I say is a lie.
 The statements contain contradictions within themselves.
 To say you know that you know nothing is a claim to know something, which means the statement is necessarily false when made.
 To say you are always lying is to claim you can never be believed, which the statement is necessarily false when made.

-Read More Plato
+Read Plato on your Kindle!

 Other Articles on Western Literature